ElisaLegnani/PhotorealisticRendering/docs/explore.md

 <img src="https://user-images.githubusercontent.com/59051647/126524419-2f030c29-15e4-4d3b-a76c-b62300ed0de2.gif" width="700" />
 </p>

-> Advise: tone down the image setting the luminosity factor `--a_r 0.6` in the command line.
+> Advise: tone down the image setting the luminosity factor `--a_r 0.6` in the command line if you want to reproduce this image yourself.

 ## Fireflies